geoserver/geoserver/doc/en/user/source/styling/sld-extensions/composite-blend.rst

 source-over
 ...........

-The normal drawing, the source is painted above the destination, the destination is visible where the source is transparent.
+Normal drawing, the source is painted above the destination, and the destination is visible where the source is transparent.

 .. list-table::